 Examples of “PPPP”

 Just because there are four distinct parts of this formula, doesn’t mean you have to have four sentences, emails, or anything particular.
-Your copywriting should simply include these four elements.
+Your copywriting should simply include the four elements.

-However you use them, the idea is to get into the habit of trying, testing, learning, and improving as you grow your freelance business and take it to new heights.
+Once you get more comfortable understanding the difference between each, the idea is to get into the habit of trying, testing, learning, and improving as you grow your Independent business and take it to new heights.

 What worked for one platform might not work for others, and it’s always unique to your audience and their needs.